 Community water supplies are continuously jeopardized by cross-connections unless appropriate valves, known as backflow prevention devices, are installed and maintained.
 We have surveyed all industrial, commercial, and institutional facilities in the service area to make sure that all potential cross-connections are identified and eliminated or protected by a backflow preventer.
-We submit an annual report to the state detailing our program, including inspections and tests performed for the year.
+We also inspect and test each backflow preventer to make sure that it is providing maximum protection.